osg-htc/docs/docs/data/osdf/install-cache-container.md

 | `DATA_PARTITION`      | `/mnt/cache-data`                | The partition to be used for storing cached file contents (multi-partition setup only)  |

-### Single host partition
+### Single partition

-A cache may be configured to use a single host partition only;
+A cache may be configured to use a single partition only;
-this is a simpler setup than using multiple host partitions, but may have worse performance, and is not recommended for caches with more than 10 TB of capacity.
+this is a simpler setup than using multiple partitions, but may have worse performance, and is not recommended for caches with more than 10 TB of capacity.